ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 You can use the SLCLI to place orders for products that are normally ordered through the [{{site.data.keyword.cloud_notm}} console](/login){: external}.

 Each order must have an associated location (data center).
-When you order {{site.data.keyword.blockstorageshort}}, make sure that it is provisioned in the same location as your compute instances.
+When you order {{site.data.keyword.blockstorageshort}}, make sure that it is provisioned in the same location as your Compute instances.
 {: important}

 For more information about how to install and use the SLCLI, see [Python CLI Client](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.